Federal Judge Blocks Medicaid Work Requirements In Kentucky

 "The message here?
 Anybody who wants to add work requirements, the bar is very high to now show that there is a connection to health," says Rodney Whitlock, a health policy analyst at Mintz Levin, a law firm with expertise in health care regulations.

 HHS has approved work requirements for Medicaid in four states.
-Another seven states have requests awaiting agency approval, according to the Kaiser Family Foundation
+An additional seven states have requests awaiting agency approval, according to the Kaiser Family Foundation